akash5100/blog/_posts/2024-05-04-I_challenged_myself_to_visualize_attentions.md

 - [Generation and Sampling notebook](https://github.com/akash5100/ai-notebooks/blob/main/attention_visualization.py)
 - [found a good read tonight, 4.4.24](https://ig.ft.com/generative-ai/)
 edit:
-- (Edit, 10th May) I found [this blog](http://nlp.seas.harvard.edu/2018/04/03/attention.html), when I was reading the BERT paper which tried the similar kind of heatmaps across different layers of the transformer.
+- (Edit, **10th May**) I found [this blog](http://nlp.seas.harvard.edu/2018/04/03/attention.html), when I was reading the BERT paper which tried the similar kind of heatmaps across different layers of the transformer.
 Do I think like a scientist? hmm.
+- (Edit, **15th May**): In the **Sparse Transformer** paper by openai, they trained 128 layered deep network and found that attentions at different depth learns different patterns ([see Figure 2.](https://arxiv.org/pdf/1904.10509#page=3)), and if you notice, (maybe) we got all the 4 above.

 ### Outro